 I was happy to see the bakery we had visited a year earlier was still in tact.
 They have the most delicious pastries and offer birthday cakes shaped like bunnies, bears, and other cutesy stuff.
 What’s more, these cakes are delicious!
 We picked up a bear-shaped cake for my cousin’s birthday party.

 Next, we headed to a nearby toy store, where a group of gypsie children practically attacked us.
-They were shouting in a different language, grabbing our hands and clothes.
+They were shouting, grabbing our hands and clothes.
 My mom and sister were surrounded.
 I heard somewhere that if you shout “police!” they will back off.
 However, when I tried this, they turned their attention to me and got more aggressive.
 My mom and sister went into the toy store, leaving me to fight off a band of children.

-The gypsies are not to be confused with the nomadic Kochai people, who are natives of Afghanistan, travel through the rural areas, and are self-sufficient.
+The gypsies are not to be confused with the nomadic Kochai people, who are natives of Afghanistan, travel through the rural areas, and are honorable people.

 The Kids of Kabul